maria-hampel/hpc-workspace-v2/admin-guide.md

 Maximum number of times a user can extend a workspace, can be overwritten in each workspace location specific section.

-#### `pythonpath`

-This is a path that is prepended to the PYTHONPATH for the Python tools.
-Some of the workspace tools are written in Python and use the PyYAML package.
-This path is appended to the Python module search path before `yaml` is imported.
-To read this line, a very simple YAML parser is embedded to find this line, and the real YAML parser reads the rest of the file.

-This option is handy in case your YAML installation is not in the default location.

 #### `dbuid`